-Very Important Somewhat Important Not Important at all Preaching (Preparing & Preaching clear biblical messages to help people grow in their knowledge of God) C С C Teaching (Creatively presents Material in such a way that people learn) t C C C Evangelism (Practices personally, as well as teaches congregation how to effectively communicate the Gospel to the others. С С C Pastoral Care (Exhibits a "shepherd's heart", loving and caring for the needs of the congregation and community. С C C Visitation (Visiting in the homes of Church Members, Calling in the Hospital, Visiting in the Nursing Home.) С C C Equipping (Encouraging, Training, and Mobilizing people to discover and use their Spiritual Gifts for ministry.) c C c Leadership Development (Recognizing and developing leadership potential in others) С C C Counseling (providing personal help or directing people to trained people for specialized spiritual, psychological, and or social needs. С С c Administration (Managing the Churches day to day operations as well as human and financial resources.) С C C Vision Casting (Communicating a picture of what the congregation can achieve and then setting goals to accomplish it.) С С C
+Very Important Somewhat Important Not Important at all Preaching (Preparing & Preaching clear biblical messages to help people grow in their knowledge of God) С С C Teaching (Creatively presents Material in such a way that people learn) С С C Evangelism (Practices personally, as well as teaches congregation how to effectively communicate the Gospel to the others.
+C C C Pastoral Care (Exhibits a "shepherd's heart", loving and caring for the needs of the congregation and community. С С C Visitation (Visiting in the homes of Church Members, Calling in the Hospital, Visiting in the Nursing Home.) С С C Equipping (Encouraging, Training, and Mobilizing people to discover and use their Spiritual Gifts for ministry.)
+C C C Leadership Development (Recognizing and developing leadership potential in others) С С C Counseling (providing personal help or directing people to trained people for specialized spiritual, psychological, and or social needs.
+C С C Administration (Managing the Churches day to day operations as well as human and financial resources.) С С C Vision Casting (Communicating a picture of what the congregation can achieve and then setting goals to accomplish it.) С С C

 Very Important Somewhat Important Not Important at all Planning (Establishing strategies and action plans to accomplish agreed upon goals.)
 C С C Motivating (Inspires people to do more than they dream and believe that they will do great things for God.)
-C С C Evaluating (Engages in the process of determining what works or does not work, what is needed or not needed, what is primary and what is secondary. С C C Conflict Management (Able to manage or resolve differences of opinions, hurt feelings, and opposition) C С С 17.
-The Pastor of our Church is: (Check one) • Called by God to lead the church Called by the church to be an employee 18.
-Which of the following statements for you best desc (Check only one) ribes what a past or should be? , Pastor Shepherd (known for caring, visiting, counsel ing) Preacher/Teacher (known for ability to communicate the Word of God clearly and interestingly) Worship Leader (Primarily concerned with personal and corporate worship) Evangelist (Primarily concerned for those who are los stthose outside o of the life of the e church) Equipper (Focus is on the ministry of the laity.
-Pastor team) is coach and con gregation men nbers are the Church Manager (The pastor is more of the CEO of developing clear lines of authority in the church) the congregation i managing reso urces and Prophet (Concerned about the societal evils and has strong emphasis on social justice and righteousness) Spiritual Director (Focus on discipleship and making sure all persons are growing in their relationship with God, personally and at home) General Practitioner (This person is a combination of often to meet varying needs. f all of the above and their role may change
+C С C Evaluating (Engages in the process of determining what works or does not work, what is needed or not needed, what is primary and what is secondary.
+C С C Conflict Management (Able to manage or resolve differences of opinions, hurt feelings, and opposition) C С C

+17. The Pastor of our Church is: (Check one)

+- ^C Called by God to lead the church - ^C Called by the church to be an employee

+18. Which of the following statements for you best describes what a pastor should be?
+(Check only one)

+- Pastor Shepherd (known for caring, visiting, counseling) - Preacher/Teacher (known for ability to communicate the Word of God clearly and interestingly) - Worship Leader (Primarily concerned with personal and corporate worship) - Evangelist (Primarily concerned for those who are lost...those outside of the life of the church) - Equipper (Focus is on the ministry of the laity.
+Pastor is coach and congregation members are the team) - ^C Church Manager (The pastor is more of the CEO of the congregation managing resources and developing clear lines of authority in the church)

+Prophet (Concerned about the societal evils and has strong emphasis on social justice and righteousness)

+^C Spiritual Director (Focus on discipleship and making sure all persons are growing in their relationship with God, personally and at home)

+General Practitioner (This person is a combination of all of the above and their role may change often to meet varying needs.